mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 PRISONER CAREERS The Prisoner is a special career that Travellers cannot enter voluntarily.
 Instead, they may be forced to spend time in this career through various events in other careers.
 A Traveller is free to pick a new assignment in the career every term.

 LEAVING THE PRISONER CAREER A Traveller may not normally leave or be ejected from this career – not even Mishaps will force them to leave.
 Instead, they have a value called a Parole Threshold.
-At the end of each term in the prisoner career, if the Traveller’s advancement roll is greater than their Parole Threshold, it means their prison sentence has come to an end and they leave this career.
+At the end of each term in the prisoner career, if the Traveller's advancement roll is greater than their Parole Threshold, it means their prison sentence has come to an end and they leave this career.
 Otherwise, they may not leave this career and must continue in it for another term.

-A Traveller’s Parole Threshold starts at 1D+2.
-A Traveller’s Parole Threshold can never go above 12.
+A Traveller's Parole Threshold starts at 1D+2.
+A Traveller's Parole Threshold can never go above 12.

 ANAGATHICS Travellers may not use Anagathics in prison.